awsmug/torro-forms/README.md

 It is recommended to use the stable version of the plugin which you can download at [wordpress.org](https://wordpress.org/plugins/torro-forms/).

 Of course you can also download the plugin from GitHub.
 Stable versions are available under [Releases](https://github.com/awsmug/torro-forms/releases).
 If you're interested in a developmental version, you can download it [here](https://github.com/awsmug/torro-forms/archive/develop.zip).
 Note that you should not use a development version in a production environment.
+If you download Torro Forms from GitHub, you need to manually install its dependencies using the `composer install --prefer-dist --no-dev` and `npm install --only=production` commands.

 ## Contributing